-It’s fall in New York City, but that doesn’t mean it’s too cold to go outside and get moving!
-From time to time you may have seen a mommy (or daddy) exercising with a stroller in the streets of the city.
+It’s winter in New York City, but that doesn’t mean it’s too cold to exercise!
+From time to time you may have seen a mommy (or daddy) working out with a stroller in the streets of the city.
 And if you prefer to stay inside, we also have some excellent indoor options as well.

 Debbie Shiwbalak, M.A., CCC-SLP, has a Baccalaureate of Arts in Speech Pathology and is a graduate of Long Island University-CW Post Campus, where she received a Master of Arts in Speech Pathology in 2001.
 She holds a Certificate of Clinical Competence (CCC) from the American Speech Language Hearing Association (ASHA) and is licensed by the state of New York to practice speech-language pathology.
 Debbie has 13 years experience as a speech pathologist in the New York City area.
 She co-authored a chapter of “Cutting Edge Therapies for Autism” and presents at parent and professional workshops all over New York City.